Natural Upholstery Resources for Makers

 - Use only where wool batting comes in contact with cover fabric.
 See ‘What is ticking fabric and why do I need it?‘

 - There are two application options for cushions: (1) sew as separate cushion cover or (2) cut as a second layer along with cover fabric and treat both layers as one during construction.
 If you are constructing a separate cushion cover, it is recommended that the cover be slightly larger (about 1/2″ in each dimension) than the outer cushion cover, to allow the inner cushion to fill out the cushion and into the corners.

-- In general, the recommendation is to purchase the same amount of this 58-inch wide ticking fabric as 54-inch upholstery cover fabric for your project (this assumes you are using wool batting in place of polyester batting over the entire upholstered piece).
+- In general, the recommendation is to purchase the same amount of a 54+ inch wide ticking fabric as 54-inch upholstery cover fabric for your project (this assumes you are using wool batting in place of polyester batting over the entire upholstered piece).

 Organic Cotton Batting – replaces ‘conventional’ cotton upholstery batting

-- Recommended as a replacement anywhere ‘conventional’ cotton upholstery batting is used.
-See photo here.
+- NOT for cushion wrap (except in some antique applications).
+Recommended as a replacement in some inner seat layer applications where ‘conventional’ cotton upholstery batting is used.

 - Used mainly as an upholstery foundation layer in ‘tight’ upholstery (upholstery that is attached to the frame).